willyweather/slate/source/index.html.md

 ### Response

 An array of location objects, broken up into their weather types.
-See <a href="#locations">Locations</a> for a description of a Location response.
+See <a href="#location-get-by-location-id">Locations</a> for a description of a Location response.

 # States

-## Get State
+##  State - GET - by State id

 > Example Query String Request